sarveshmann/cse15l-lab-reports/lab_report_3.md

 6:        Turner and Tramèr provide a cogent argument in favor of the ethical use of placebo
 ```

-**Explanation:** Here the command `grep -n` searches for the lines that that contain the given pattern "Turner" and prints them out along with their number.
-In this case, the line number is 6 (printed on the very left).
+**Explanation:** Here the command `grep -n` searches for the lines that contain the given pattern *"Turner"* and prints them out along with their line number.
+In this case, the line number is 6.

 > Example #2